pingcap/docs-cn/migrate-from-tidb-to-tidb.md

 1. Deploy TiDB clusters.

-    Deploy two TiDB clusters, one upstream and the other downstream by using tiup playground.
+    Deploy two TiDB clusters, one upstream and the other downstream by using TiUP Playground.
 For more information, refer to [Deploy and Maintain an Online TiDB Cluster Using TiUP](/tiup/tiup-cluster.md).

-    {{< copyable "shell-regular" >}}

     ```shell
     # Create an upstream cluster